 Dr. Silva conducts trauma based and PTSD evaluations resulting from sexual abuse, physical abuse, neglect, loss, and other trauma.
-She uses the most advanced and culturally sensitive tests and interview techniques, combined with a caring and compassionate approach, to evaluate children and families who are referred for trauma-based assessments.
+The most advanced and culturally sensitive tests and interview techniques are used, combined with a caring and compassionate approach, to evaluate children and families who are referred for trauma-based assessments.

 Neuropsychological assessment aims to discover how different areas of the brain work together.
 Difficulties with concentration, memory, verbal expression and comprehension, organizational skills, planning, visual perception, and personality or mood changes may all be a result of neuropsychological issues.
-Based on extensive new research, the brain is now believed to be highly changeable and receptive to new learning, and thus this is an exciting and hopeful time for neuropsychological issues and traumatic brain injury, making real improvement now possible.
+Based on extensive new research, the brain is believed to be highly changeable and receptive to new learning.
+This is an exciting and hopeful time for neuropsychological issues and traumatic brain injury, making real improvement now possible.

 For individuals with difficulties with memory, concentration, or in completing daily tasks, a neuropsychological evaluation can be helpful to delineate areas of difficulty and to establish a diagnosis.
-For individuals who have an established diagnosis (such as MS, Parkinson’s, brain injury, or Alzheimer’s Disease), a neuropsychological evaluation can help to determine the severity of specific problem areas in order to assist with rehabilitation and treatment recommendations.
+For individuals who have an established diagnosis, such as MS, Parkinson’s, brain injury, or Alzheimer’s Disease, a neuropsychological evaluation can help determine the severity of specific problem areas and ways to help improve functioning.

-A neuropsychological assessment provides insight into whether a person's issues are a result of neurophysiological factors and provides very specific strategies for improvement.
-A neuropsychological evaluation assesses:
+A neuropsychological assessment provides insight into whether a person's issues are a result of brain based deficits and provides specific strategies for improvement.
+Specific areas assessed include:

 - Memory - visual, auditory, immediate, and delayed / long term